alexnouansacksy/Simple-Contact-Manager/README.md

-# Simple-Contact-Manager
+# Simple-Contact-Manager 📞

-Simple Contact Manager I made in AP Computer Science Principles on 12/14/2023
+Simple Contact Manager: Stores contacts with name, email, and phone number, and searches for contacts by name.